 If You have to Cancel

 When scheduling an appointment, I am reserving a special time for you.
 Missed appointments that you have not cancelled at least 24 hours in advance prevent others from using the time slot.
-To avoid paying the normal session fee for a missed appointment (except for inclement weather), please make any necessary changes or cancellations at least 24 hours in advance so I have the opportunity to schedule another client for that time period.
+To avoid paying the normal session fee for a missed or changed appointment (except for inclement weather), necessary changes or cancellations must be made at least 24 hours in advance so I have the opportunity to schedule another client for that time period.
 Please note that missed appointment charges cannot be submitted to insurance.

 If You are Late

 Sessions are 45 minutes in length.
 I keep track of elapsed session time so that you can focus on the issues at hand.
-Occasionally sessions may run long by a few minutes, however, on a routine basis it is an important part of our work together to honor the 45 minute time frame and I ask that you be respectful of it.
+Occasionally sessions may run long by a few minutes, however, on a routine basis it is an important part of our work together to honor the 45 minute time frame.
 Clients who arrive late for their scheduled appointment will be charged the full fee but the appointment will still end at the planned time for that session.
 The best use of the remaining time will be applied.